 U.S. Postal Service mail is delivered daily to academic departments.
-Mailing, package services and the campus lost and found department are located in the ITS Media office on the south side of the Union building.
+Mailing and package services is located in the ITS Media office on the south side of the Union building.
+The central location for lost and found on campus is the Welcome Center.
+To access the Lost and Found collection, visit the Welcome Center Monday through Friday during business hours.